antaldaniel/reprex/content/slides/data-curation/index.md

 ## Data Curation

-If you do not find the data for your research, reporting or evaluation project, it does not mean that the data does not exist.
-It does not mean that the data is not available for *free*.
+<small>If you do not find the data for your research, reporting or evaluation project, it does not mean that the data does not exist.
+It does not mean that the data is not available for *free*.</small>

 ---